 The client had an idea to launch a service that would essentially be the directory of all healthy food restaurants.
 The aim was to find out the product viability while giving equal importance to features.

 There’s a tendency to plunge head into coding without any initial preparation.

-Every collaboration, we start with a 1-2 day workshop, where we bring our product development team and the client together to understand what's the product, and what we want to achieve.
-It enables us to create digital strategy for the clients, including MVP releases for testing the product in real market conditions.
+Every collaboration, we start with a 1-2 day workshop, where we bring our product development team and the client together to define the product idea, and what we want to achieve.
+It enables us to map out a custom development strategy for the clients, including MVP releases for testing the product in real market conditions.

 The first outcome was the database of restaurants that needed to be processed.

 The next step was to dive deeper into building an algorithm that would allow us to categorize the restaurants (organic, vegan, meat, fish, local food).
 To test our idea and verify the client’s assumptions, we created a simple landing page.
 It helped us learn in real-time how users interacted with a product and which features were used more often.

 To capture the vision and product strategy, we used the product vision board.
 It allowed us to test our assumptions and capture the newly gained insights.

 The advantage of using this kind of approach includes a deeper understanding of the product concept, its value for users, and a higher quality final result.
 By keeping the product vision at the core of our development process, product ideas and features may radically change during the project but the result will be exactly what is needed.

 At this point, we understood what our product was and what we wanted to achieve.
 It was time to go a bit more into detail and add user stories to the product requirements document.

 We described each action the user will take in a very concise and objective way.
 Then we moved on to prototyping the MVP.